graphcommerce-org/graphcommerce/.changeset/eight-pigs-wink.md

 '@graphcommerce/magento-store': minor
 ---

-Implement CancelOrder mutation, add cancel order overlay to account section
+Implemented the `CancelOrder` mutation and added a cancel order overlay to the account section.